Jeffery Woodke and Olivier Dubois finally freed in West Africa

 A US aid worker and French journalist who had been kidnapped by militants in West Africa have been released.

-Jeffery Woodke and Olivier Dubois were seen leaving a plane that landed at an airport in Niger's capital, Niamey, on Monday.
+Jeffery Woodke and Olivier Dubois arrived at an airport in Niger's capital, Niamey, on Monday.

 Mr Woodke went missing in Niger in 2016, while Mr Dubois was held hostage in neighbouring Mali for nearly two years.